Breaking News – The CMS Marketplace Compliance Guidance Presentation Agents and Brokers Must Read and Use

 Opportunity for Agents

-Agents need a strong supplemental product portfolio that addresses high cost shares, such as hospital indemnity, to address future cost shares your ACA clients may face.
+Agents need a robust supplemental product portfolio that addresses high-cost shares, such as hospital indemnity, to help your ACA clients manage future cost increases.

 Verifying Income Information for Premium Subsidies (effective January 1, 2026)

-ACA clients receiving a premium subsidy must verify their household income to qualify for an ACA premium subsidy.
+ACA clients receiving a premium subsidy must verify their household income to qualify.

 Opportunity for Agents

-Enhance automated communication capabilities to reach ACA clients with these documents, which confirm household income.
+Enhance automated communication capabilities to deliver these documents to ACA clients who confirm household income.

 De Minimis Thresholds